Satyajit0007/Insurance-Management-System/README.md

  <li>Navigate to the root folder of the project in the terminal or command prompt.
  <li>Run the command "mvn clean install" to build the application.
  <li>Once the build is successful, run the command "mvn spring-boot:run" to start the application.
- <li>The application should now be up and running on your local machine.
+ <li>The application should now be up and running on your local machine.</li>